martinploom/Self_driving_car_nd_project_2/writeup_report.md

 | No passing								| No passing									|

 The model was able to correctly guess 6 of the 8 traffic signs, which gives an accuracy of 75%.
-This doesn't compares favorably to the accuracy on the test set, but as there were only 8 images a results are easy to not match up as the test set was ~12 000 images large and the result can stabilize and couple of pictures can't affect the result so much as they can if there are only
+This doesn't compare favorably to the accuracy on the test set, but as there were only 8 images a results are easy to not match up as the test set was ~12 000 images large and the result can stabilize and couple of pictures can't affect the result so much as they can if there are only
 8 images in total.